josecaos/caos_sampler/README.md

 # CaosSampler

-## SC Class

-### This is intended to be a SuperCollider extension, to reproduce audio files in a tweak way, default connection thru CaosBox or use it stand-alone.
+### This SuperCollider extension, reproduce audio files in a tweaky way, supports connection thru CaosBox or to use it stand-alone.